Peterturn/6-static-node-and-express-site-PM/README.md

 I personally like to use nodemon.

 Extra Credit Changes:
--Side panel with profile pic Background color to a steel-blue -Changed the font-family to 'Courier New' in the CSS -Hover effect transition added to thumb-nail and profile image.
+-Side panel with profile pic Background color to a tomato red.
+-Changed the font-family to 'Courier New' in the CSS.
+-Hover effect transition added to thumb-nail and profile image.
 -Add logo to index.pug, about.pug and project.pug, image file in public folder under images and created CSS rules for the logo.